planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

       # On branch master
       # Changes not staged for commit:
-      #   (use "geogit add <path/to/fid>..." to update what will be committed
+      #   (use "geogig add <path/to/fid>..." to update what will be committed
-      #   (use "geogit checkout -- <path/to/fid>..." to discard changes in working directory
+      #   (use "geogig checkout -- <path/to/fid>..." to discard changes in working directory
       #
       #      added  bikepdx
       #      added  bikepdx/6526